What is the Future Value of Annuity Due?

 Relevance and Uses

-The future value of an annuity due is another expression of the TVM, the money received today can be invested now that will grow over the period of time.
+The future value of an annuity due is another expression of the TVM.
+The money received today can be invested now that will grow over a period of time.
 One of its striking applications is in the calculation of the premium payments for a life insurance policy.
 It also finds application in the calculation of provident fund where the monthly contribution from the salary acts as the periodic payment.
-The future value of annuity grows based on the stated discount rate, as such the higher discount rate the higher will be the future value of the annuity.
+The future value of annuity grows based on the stated discount rate.
+As such, the higher the discount rate, the higher will be the future value of the annuity.

-This has been a guide to the Future Value of Annuity Due and its meaning.
-Here we learn how to calculate the FV of an annuity due using its formula along with some practical examples and downloadable excel template.
+This article has been a guide to the Future Value of Annuity Due and its meaning.
+Here we learn how to calculate the FV of an annuity due using its formula along with some practical examples and a downloadable excel template.
 You may learn more about Financial Modeling from the following articles –